 This document is not intended to make a judgement about the medium to longer term risks and opportunities of each Brexit scenario described.

 One of the purposes of this pack is to clearly set out what smaller businesses should be thinking about in the event of a disorderly no-deal scenario.
-This does not mean that we are recommending, at this stage, that small businesses start spending money, for example, on new software or other forms of mitigation that require actual expenditure.
 The decision on when to enact a contingency plan is a matter for each individual business.
-But FSB believes all smaller businesses should be thinking about the consequences of a no-deal scenario (without a transition period) because, while it remains an unlikely eventuality, its impact on business continuity for many small businesses, in the short term, would be significant.
+But FSB believes all smaller businesses should now be acting to mitigate the consequences of a no-deal scenario (without a transition period) because, while it remains an unlikely eventuality, its impact on business continuity for many small businesses, in the short term, would be significant.

 Of course the Brexit negotiations are fast moving and dynamic.
 Therefore, we will update this information pack as required and look at other ways of supporting our members in addressing the consequences of whatever the Brexit outcome will be.